Role of temporality in adolescent refugees’ sense of a good life

 Collaborators: Katja Wehrle, University of Giessen; Ute-Christine Klehe, University of Giessen

-This study focuses on the experiences of workers suffering from the Post-COVID syndrome.
-We specifically explore identity threats in the context of Post-COVID, and we seek to understand how people cope – How do they recraft their work identities, while developing a new, unexpected identity as a person with a disability?
+This study focuses on the experiences of workers suffering from the Long-COVID syndrome.
+We specifically explore identity threats in the context of Long-COVID, and we seek to understand how people cope – How do they recraft their work identities, while developing a new, unexpected identity as a person with a disability?
 Our study addresses several questions.
-First, what kinds of work and health identity threats do Post-COVID sufferers experience, and what kinds of emotions emerge in relation to these identity threats?
+First, what kinds of work and health identity threats do Long-COVID sufferers experience, and what kinds of emotions emerge in relation to these identity threats?
 How do people employ identity work to cope with these threats and the related emotions?
-To illuminate workers’ temporal experiences of Post-COVID and trace the disability, work-related, and personal identity development, we ask: How do these experiences shape people’s identity development and identity growth?
+To illuminate workers’ temporal experiences of Long-COVID and trace the disability, work-related, and personal identity development, we ask: How do these experiences shape people’s identity development and identity growth?

 Discrimination, identity threats, and coping among Asian American individuals